 He has been associated with several controversial foreign policies, such as American involvement in the 1973 Chilean military coup and American support for Pakistan during the Bangladesh War.
 After leaving government, Dr Kissinger founded Kissinger Associates, an international geopolitical consulting firm.
 It was in this capacity that he visited Ditchley in 2016.
 Dr Henry Kissinger will open Ditchley’s 2020 conference on world order (December 2020).

 There has been no shortage of criticism of the US-EU relationship at Ditchley over the last two decades - from the American perspective, the EU’s apparent lack of commitment to defence and from the Europeans, American unilateralism.
 But there has also been a consistent awareness of the importance of this relationship, and the need for it to persevere and improve.

 Paradoxically, it has often been during moments of crisis, such as the War in Afghanistan, the Ukraine Crisis or Brexit, that the importance of this relationship has been most clear to Ditchley participants.
 Perhaps the best summary of attitudes at Ditchley towards the US-EU partnership was the conclusion at a conference in 2016: ‘We should not take the Transatlantic Alliance for granted.
 It's still the best thing we've got and there is no obvious alternative, even if we often struggle to turn shared values into shared interests and action.’

-Ditchley conferences (links) in context of relevant contemporary political events
+Timeline: Ditchley conferences (in bold) in context of relevant contemporary political events

 Maastricht Treaty (an important stage in EU integration – paving the way for shared citizenship, currency and common foreign and security objectives)